 Did that song finally help to get the Red Sox over the hump?
 It sounds like a goofy thing to say, but is it any goofier than a ground ball rolling through Leon Durham’s legs in 1984?
 Or the almost unbeatable Mark Prior blowing a 3-run lead in 2003?
 Or the persistent belief that one man and his goat have effectively cursed the team for over 60 years?
 It’s certainly worth a shot to find out if there’s anything to playing this song live in a star-crossed baseball venue.
 Perhaps it has worked once, already.

 After reports, rumors, and speculation, it’s now official that Bruce Springsteen will be coming to Wrigley Field this fall.
 He played in the Uptown Theater once upon a time, and Soldier Field back in the 80s, but this is the first time he’ll be at Wrigley Field.
 I hope to get tickets, but even if I don’t I’ll try to find a listening party in the Wrigleyville area.
-Bruce and his band will be heard up and down Clark Street, if and when the time comes.
+Bruce and his band will be heard up and down Clark Street, when the time comes.
+(NOTE: I attended the first of the two shows, and wrote about it in various places online.)

 I’d like nothing more than to argue about whether or not this made any difference, after it finally takes place.
 And so I’m laying down this marker now because, as Tug McGraw once said, you just gotta believe.